hpc/mpifileutils/doc/rst/dsync.1.rst

 existing entries in DEST as necessary so that SRC and DEST have identical content, ownership, timestamps, and permissions.

+dsync is similar to :manpage:`rsync(1)` archive mode for creating and then maintaining an identical copy of a source directory tree.

 OPTIONS
 -------